 If you want to be successful on Pinterest, you must be consistent with your Pinning efforts.
 Does this mean you have to spend hours a day pinning content?
 No, but pinning a few Pins here and there throughout the day several times a week isn’t a bad idea.
 And just like with other social media platforms, content curation matters.
 If you’re only pinning content that originates with you, you won’t have a lot of variety, and users will likely stop paying attention to what you’re sharing.

 If you don’t like the idea of blocking out time every day to add Pins to your account, there are tools you can use to schedule Pins based on when you know your audience to be the most active.

 Beyond adding a follow button to your site, on as many pages as possible, promote your Pinterest account on other social accounts.
 The more followers you have, the higher your Pinner authority becomes – on both your profile and your boards.
-The more authority you have, the more likely our Pins will rank higher in the Pinterest search results.
+In addition, the more influence you have, the more likely our Pins will rank higher in the Pinterest search results.

-Pinterest’s guide on how to use the platform for business specifically says not to drop in keywords and hashtags in the description.
-Instead, they want you to craft a description that captivates users, and sets a scene using the right search words.
-While hashtags aren’t completely useless on Pinterest, you do not have to use them to help extend the reach of your pins.
+Pinterest’s guide on using the platform for business says explicitly not to drop in keywords and hashtags in the description.
+Instead, they want you to craft a narrative that captivates users and sets a scene using the right search words.
+So while hashtags aren’t entirely useless on Pinterest, you do not have to use them to help extend the reach of your pins.

 Pinterest itself is a search engine, which can help drive traffic to your site.
-Each one of your Pins gives you a chance to not only show up in that search engine, but in Google, too.
-You’ll get more links to your site – even though they are nofollow.
+Each one of your Pins gives you a chance to not only show up in that search engine but in Google, too.
+As a result, you’ll get more links to your site – even though they are nofollow.
 Though you won’t get link juice, there are more chances people will click those links.
-Social signals and fresh content will also help you look good to Google and other search engines, helping to increase your crawl frequency.
+Social signals and fresh content will also help you look useful to Google and other search engines, helping to increase your crawl frequency.